-It's been a while since San Francisco has had a hotel boom, and with the exception of the Viceroy makeovers of the Hotel Zetta (formerly the Hotel Milano) four years ago and the Hotel Zeppelin (formerly the Hotel Prescott) last year, there's been little growth in the local hotel industry.
+It's been a while since there has been a boom in San Francisco hotels, and with the exception of the Viceroy makeovers of the Hotel Zetta (formerly the Hotel Milano) four years ago and the Hotel Zeppelin (formerly the Hotel Prescott) last year, there's been little growth in the local hotel industry.
 That all changes in 2017 with the coming openings of four new moderately sized hotels, as the Business Times tells us three of which will be bringing new rooftop venues to town, and that is a great thing.

 San Francisco is sorely lacking in rooftop bars, and sure we don't always have the kind of weather that makes you want to be on a rooftop, but El Techo de Lolinda (the former Medjool) has made it work with glass wind shields, and they get foot traffic year round.

 All three of these will be clustered around mid-Market and SoMa, and at least one of them will be a full-service restaurant and bar open to the public.

 First out of the gate in May will be the Hotel Via at 144 King Street, which the Business Times tells us will have "a rooftop lounge with private draped cabanas, communal tables and open-air fire pits." it's unclear if that one will be open to the public or just hotel guests, but the 12-story, 159-room hotel has "a minimalist loft concept."

 There's an 11-story, 196-room hotel going in at 250 Fourth Street (pictured above, formerly the site of Olivet Theological University across from Yerba Buena and the Zeum) with minimal details and no opening date, but Axis Architecture confirmed to the paper that it’s working on "a ground-floor restaurant, lobby and bar, as well as a rooftop terrace."